stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 # list your screen sessions
 screen -ls

-# re-attach to a detached session --> may need to run as:
+# re-attach to a detached session (if there is only one)
 screen -r

 # re-attach to a particular detached session, of more than one exists